reimandlab/ActivePathways/README.md

 ## Installation

-#### devtools:
+#### From CRAN
+Open R and run `install.packages('ActivePathways')`

+#### Using devtools on our GitHub repository
 Using the R package `devtools`, run `devtools::install_github('https://github.com/reimandlab/activePathways')`

-#### From source
+#### From source on our GitHub repository
 Clone the repository: `https://github.com/reimandlab/activePathways.git` Open R in the directory you cloned the package in and run `install.packages('activePathways', repos=NULL)`

-## Using activePathways
+## Using ActivePathways

 ### Examples
-The simplest use of activeDriver requires only a data table and a list of gene sets in the form of a GMT [(Gene Matrix Transposed)](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) file.
-The data must be in the form of numerical matrix and cannot contain any missing values
+The simplest use of ActivePathways requires only a data table (matrix of p-values) and a list of gene sets in the form of a GMT [(Gene Matrix Transposed)](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) file.
+The data table must be in the form of numerical matrix and cannot contain any missing values.
 ```
 scores <- read.table('example_data.txt', header=TRUE, row.names='Gene')
 scores <- as.matrix(scores)